Lweje

-Lweje (လွယ်ဂျယ်မြို့; also spelt Loije, 雷基 (Léijī)) is a town in Kachin State in northeastern Burma, across the China-Myanmar border from Zhangfeng, in Longchuan County, Yunnan Province, China.
+Lweje (လွယ်ဂျယ်မြို့; also spelt Loije or Lwegel, 雷基 (Léijī)) is a town in Kachin State in northeastern Burma, across the China-Myanmar border from Zhangfeng, in Longchuan County, Yunnan Province, China.
 It is one of five official border trade posts with China.

 History

 The Kachin Independence Army captured Sein Lon Taung strategy hill of Military Council near Lweje, Moe Mauk Township on April 1 - 2024.

 After the occupation of the military's Sein Long Mountain base, Banmaw-Lweje road and Lweje town surrounding area became military council-free zone and KIA-led allied forces have complete control of Lweje town and the border gate.

 Transport

 Border trade in the region has tripled since the upgrading of the dirt road connecting Lweje with Momauk, a distance of 76 km, to a gravel road with Chinese assistance, was completed in December 2006.
 It has cut the journey time from Bhamo on the Ayeyarwady River to the border from nearly 10 hours to about 3 hours.